Active Advantage-Aligned Online Reinforcement Learning with Offline Data: Introduction

-In summary, our contributions are: \begin{itemize}[noitemsep,wide,labelwidth=0pt, labelindent=0pt] \item We propose \algname, a novel algorithm for online RL with offline data.
-This algorithm surpasses current state-of-the-art (SOTA) methods by integrating a priority-based active sampling strategy based on the value of \fix{confidence-aware} advantage function and coverage by offline dataset. \item \fix{In contrast to RLPD \fix{and other related works~\citep{lee2022offline, schaul2015prioritized}}, which lack theoretical support, this study provides theoretical insights of our confidence-aware active advantage-aligned sampling strategy, demonstrating superiority and its minimum improvement gap over random sampling.} \item Through extensive empirical evaluations in various environments, we demonstrate that \algname achieves consistent and significant improvements over prior SOTA models. \item Given the black-box nature of offline datasets, we conduct comprehensive ablation studies across a range of dataset qualities and environmental settings, including purely online scenarios, to evaluate the robustness of \algname. \fix{These studies consistently confirm its stable performance across diverse conditions, regardless of environmental factors or data quality.} \end{itemize}
+In short, our contributions are: \begin{itemize}[noitemsep, wide,labelwidth=0pt, labelindent=0pt] \item We propose \algname, a novel algorithm for online RL with offline data.
+This algorithm surpasses current state-of-the-art (SOTA) methods through a priority-based sampling strategy integrating a conservative estimate of the advantage function with the extent of online coverage of the offline dataset. \item {In contrast to RLPD {and other related works~\citep{lee2022offline, schaul2015prioritized}}, which lack theoretical support, this study provides theoretical insights into our active advantage-aligned sampling strategy, demonstrating superiority and its minimum improvement gap over random sampling.} \item Through extensive empirical evaluations on the D4RL benchmark~\citep{fu2020d4rl}, we demonstrate that \algname achieves consistent and significant improvements over prior SOTA models, especially on harder Adroit tasks. \item Given the black-box nature of offline datasets, we conduct comprehensive ablation studies across a range of dataset qualities and environmental settings, including the purely online scenario, to evaluate the robustness of \algname. {These studies consistently confirm its stable performance across diverse conditions, regardless of environmental factors or data quality.} \end{itemize}